Monday, July 30, 2007

 Christianity Is Selling Death

-Churches solicit suitors like Tamar enticed Judah, and then wonder why, when it's time to pay the piper, church folk are as a fickle and disloyal as the rest of our hedonistic, consumer-driven society.
-In an effort to chase down new, and to keep existing attenders, churches spend inordinate amounts of time and resources trying to hit the next big thing.
-They adjust their programming like a streaming service trying keep an audience.
-But if we tickle the flesh to get them in, or keep them in, we'll get nothing but a giggle from them when they're called upon to stand and be counted.
+And evangelism is not soliciting suitors like Tamar enticed Judah.
+We can't initially camouflage the message of repentance and surrender only to unveil the truth of obedience and sacrifice later.
+Can it be any wonder that when it's time to pay the piper, such converts are as a fickle and disloyal as the rest of our hedonistic, consumer-driven society.
+If we tickle the flesh to get folk in, we'll get nothing but a giggle from them when they're called upon to stand up and be counted for Christ.

-The gospel is good news and needs to be heard by everyone, but the often unspoken stark truth about it is that embracing it means buying into your own death.
+The gospel is good news and every biblically legitimate means needs to be employed to get it to everyone, but the often unspoken stark truth about its message is that embracing it means buying into your own death.
 The old-fashioned notion of fire and brimstone is unpopular these days because it's just not marketable.
-I don't care for it myself, it doesn't reflect biblical preaching in my mind, but the biblical message isn't any more comfortable.
+I don't care for it myself, it doesn't reflect biblical preaching in my mind, but the biblical message isn't any more palatable.
 The message Jesus preached to potential followers: "deny yourself, take up your cross daily and follow me."
-Perhaps he didn't realize that would be a hard sell.

-Go on and build cathedrals of wood, hay and stubble, selling emptiness to the empty-headed if you wish, but if you want to do what Jesus did, then what you actually sell will be death.
+So, we can build cathedrals of wood, hay and stubble, selling emptiness to the empty-headed and empty-hearted, but if we want to do what Jesus did, then we must come to terms with this: Christianity is actually selling death.

 Monday, July 9, 2007